NFL Rumors: Bill Belichick ‘Has To Go’ If He Had Knowledge Of Bengals Sidelines Taping, Shannon Sharpe Says

 Some are already taking aim at Belichick.
 Speaking in a clip from Undisputed posted on Twitter, Shannon Sharpe said that Belichick has a reputation as someone with total control over football operations in the Patriots franchise, noting it would seem odd that he wouldn’t know of the taping.

-Sharpe said it is a “bad look” for the Patriots to be caught taping coaches on the sidelines of another team again after such a high-profile incident just over a decade ago, and said that if Belichick is found to have knowledge of what was happening, “then he has to go.”
+Sharpe said it is a “bad look” for the Patriots to be caught taping coaches on the sidelines of another team again after such a high-profile incident just over a decade ago.
+He added that if Belichick is found to have knowledge of what was happening, “then he has to go.”